lej333/LinkLy/README.md

 #### Connectionstring
 Change the following connectionstring with connectionstring of your SQL Server.

 `"ConnectionStrings": { "DefaultConnection": "{{ChangeThisWithConnectionString}}" }`

 #### Defaults
-Change the following defaults in appsettings.config with your base domain name.
+Change the following default in appsettings.config with your base domain name.

 `"Defaults": { "Domain": "{{your base domain}}" }`

 ### Features in the future versions